ubreddy/rezolve-docs/docs/security/teams.md

 # Teams

-Understanding team management and organization in AITSM.
+Understanding team management and organization in Rezolve.ai.

 ## Overview